Home » Blog » Teamwork » Team performance: How to build a winning team

 Take your time.

 Properly assessing each member of the team can take a while, but is an effort worth undertaking.
 Figure out which team members are in a role that they’re naturally wired to do both behaviorally and cognitively.
-If a team member isn’t a good fit, consider moving them to a different team or decide if they’d benefit from training.
+If a team member isn’t a good fit, consider moving them to a different team or deciding if they’d benefit from training.

 Communicate.